camiloNemocon/FaceOscUnity/README.md

 The Face Tracking Aplication can download: https://github.com/kylemcdonald/ofxFaceTracker/releases

-Depending of the function (Pose, Gesture or Raw) that use on Face Tracking Aplication, you will open the Unity scene to recognize osc data that are sending from Face OSC to Unity.
+Depending of the function (Pose, Gesture or Raw) that use on Face Tracking Aplication (Face OSC), you will open the Unity scene to recognize osc data that are sending from Face OSC to Unity.

-The port taht is used to recieve the data is 8338.
+The port that is used to recieve the data is 8338.

 in Script FaceOSCreciveGesture.sc get the following data: mouth width: /gesture/mouth/width